dcmi/dc-srap/profile/srap-profile.md

 If a name is given, it should be provided in full and in hierarchical order, starting from the largest organizational unit.

+NOTE This element should not be used to provide the current (at the time the metadata is created) affiliation of the agent, or all affiliations the agent has had over time.

 ### Editor

 Proposed MARC Relator: https://id.loc.gov/vocabulary/relators/edt

 Label: Editor

-A person, family, or organization contributing to a resource by revising or elucidating the content, e.g., adding an introduction, notes, or other critical matter.
+A person or organization contributing to a resource by revising or elucidating the content, e.g., adding an introduction, notes, or other critical matter.
 An editor may also prepare a resource for production, publication, or distribution..

 Recommended practice is to identify the editor with a URI.
 If this is not possible or feasible, a literal value that identifies the editor may be provided.
 It is also possible to give both the name and the URI.

-### Embargo date
+### Embargo date range

 Proposed DCMI Metadata Term: http://purl.org/dc/terms/embargoDate

-Label: Embargo Date
+Label: Embargo Date Range

-The date when the academic publication will be made available for all users.
+A period of time during which the resource is under embargo.

-Recommended practice is to describe the date, or date/time as recommended for the property Date, of which this is a subproperty.
+Recommended practice is to describe the date range as recommended for the property Date, of which this is a subproperty.

 Subproperty of: Date available (http://purl.org/dc/terms/available)

-NOTE Date available covers all resource types and news embargo, a request by a source that the information or news provided by that source not be published until a certain date or certain conditions have been met
+NOTE Date available covers all resource types and news embargo, a request by a source that the information or news provided by that source not be published until a certain date or certain conditions have been met.

 ### Funder